1ux/BasicColorLedControl/README.md

 # RGB Multi Color LED Control

-This is a clearly arranged Arduino library used to easily drive a RGB color LED (common anode/common cathode) and mix the colors.
+This is a tiny and clearly arranged Arduino library for the basic RGB LED functions, to easily drive an RGB color LED (common anode/common cathode) and mix the colors.
 It uses the principle of [additive color mixing](https://en.wikipedia.org/wiki/Additive_color), resulting in the following 7 colors: red, green, blue, yellow, cyan, magenta and white.
+This concept relies on keeping the programme code small.
+The functionality should be expanded using the inheritance concept of object-oriented programming.

 As long as you use the Arduino definitions, it should not matter which microcontroller or board you use.

 <p align="center">
   <img width="200" height="155" src="Figures/additive_mixing_example.svg">